-This manual has been written to establish procedures related to student behavior, interventions, and supports for students in the Washoe County School District ("District").
+This manual has been written to establish procedures related to student behavior, interventions, and supports for students in the Washoe County School District (District).
 These contents apply to all students enrolled in the Washoe County School District.
 Dictated by federal and state statute, there are at times accommodations made to procedure when considering students with disabilities on Individual Education Plans (IEP), and students qualified under Section 504.
 When these distinctions are critical, appropriate references will be made.

-The focus of the District Behavior Placements and Hearings Division is to provide quality and timely support to all district schools, juvenile agencies students and families by leading and facilitating decision making that positively affects the probability of student success among students exhibiting behavioral challenges.
+The focus of the District Behavior Placements and Hearings Division is to provide quality and timely support all district schools, juvenile agencies, and students and families by leading and facilitating decision making that positively affects the probability of student success among students exhibiting behavioral challenges.
 Each student and family have unique circumstances and abilities that must be recognized, validated, and supported by the best available means to foster student academic and behavioral success.
-Acknowledging this, the overall health, safety and well-being of all students, staff and schools is paramountin all placements and behavioral decisions rendered.
+Acknowledging this, the overall health, safety and well-being of all students, staff and schools is paramount in all placements and behavioral decisions rendered.
 The District's goal is to create and support avenues of success for all students keeping at the forefront pathways to college and career readiness.

 Though the focus of this manual is student behavior, the inextricable links between student behavior, academic and social outcomes must be stressed.
-Engaging instructional practice matters!
-Too often, traditional disciplinary strategies result in students being removed from the instructional setting.
-This may be in the form of an office discipline referral (ODR), in-school suspension (ISS), or out of school suspension (OSS).
+Engaging instructional practice is important and traditional disciplinary strategies result in students being removed from the instructional setting.
+This maybe in the form of an office discipline referral (ODR), in-school suspension (ISS), or out of school suspension(OSS).
 In each case, the net effect is lost instructional time.
 Although students must be held accountable for their behavior, the loss of instructional time and the loss of the opportunity to learn can contribute to a cycle of academic frustration triggering subsequent behavioral outbursts leading, yet again, to lost instructional time which may also further achievement and opportunity gaps.

 Traditional means of student discipline, where a student is removed from an academic setting, often relieve the student, and the school from addressing the actual behavior and its root cause.
-A student that is removed from the academic setting returns further behind which is in direct conflict with our values of every student by name and face to graduation.
+A student that is removed from the academic setting returns further behind which is in direct competition conflict with our values of every student by name and face to graduation, as well as our ever-increasing demands towards graduation rates.

-To be clear, this is not asking schools to lower standards regarding acceptable student behavior.
-It is asking that through training and the use of culturally responsive practices, that we all learn how to engage students to ensure they have access to Tier I instruction with equitable supports including restorative, culturally responsive and trauma sensitive environments.
+These objectives and purposed are not asking schools to lower standards regarding acceptable student behavior.
+These objectives and purposes are meant to highlight the benefit of culturally responsive practices, and student engagement so students may have access to Tier I instruction with equitable supports including restorative, culturally responsive and trauma sensitive environments.

-With few exceptions and consistent with Nevada Statute, our objective is to ensure that students are educated in their neighborhood or zonedschool while providing a safe , healthy and inclusive learning environment for all.
-Further, every effort should be made to limit student exclusion from core instructional practice and to prevent poor behavioral decisions through positive classroom management strategies including, but not limited to, Positive Behavioral Interventions and Supports, Restorative Practices and Social Emotional Learning (SEL),family engagement and Culturally responsive practices/teaching supports designed to promote trusting relationships and a sense of shared community.
-Additionally, careful documentation of student behavior and planned interventions and remedies, informal and formal, should take place to ensure that students are receiving proper intervention as early as possible to minimize the loss of instructional time and disruption of instruction impacting them, and their classmates.
+With few exceptions and consistent with Nevada law, our objective is to ensure that students are educated in their neighborhood or zoned school while providing a safe, healthy, and inclusive learning environment for all.
+Further, every effort should be made to limit student exclusion from core instructional practice and to prevent poor behavioral decisions through positive classroom management strategies including, but not limited to, Positive Behavioral Interventions and Supports, Restorative Practices and Social Emotional Learning (SEL), family engagement and Culturally responsive practices/teaching supports designed to promote trusting relationships and a sense of shared community.
+Additionally, careful documentation of student behavior and planned interventions and remedies, informal and formal, should take place to ensurethat students are receiving proper intervention as early as possible to minimize the loss of instructional time and disruption of instruction impacting them, and their classmates.